steotia/aws-swf-thoughts/README.md

 # aws-swf-thoughts
 My thoughts on writing workflows on AWS SWF.

 DISCLAIMER: I have never created workflows using SWF.
-Following is my understanding after some quick research.
-## How to build interface between Application and SWF?
+## 1. How to build interface between Application and SWF?
+High level design for folks to connect to SWF
 ### Assumptions
 - There is separation between Application & SWF code.
 SWF code is the software around creating domain, registering workflow types, activities, deciders, etc. Application software is the general purpose software typically running as interface to users, like a CRM system, CustomerCare dashboard, mobile app, etc
 - Various workflows are defined and runnable but we are looking at mechanisms where external actors can participate in respective workflows, typically to start a workflow or provide a user action like checkout, etc